elsayed85/laravel-microservices-redis/README.md

 ];
 ```

-Replace the service with the project redis service class (Created For You)
+Replace the service with the project redis service class (Created For You) [Example : ProductRedisService::class]

 ### Consume Command [Optional]